haraqa/haraqa/README.md

 This [example](https://github.com/haraqa/haraqa/tree/master/examples/time_series) stores
 runtime.MemStats data every second.

+#### Aggregation for emails or notifications
+In this [example](https://github.com/haraqa/haraqa/tree/master/examples/emails) users are emailed once a day to notify them of the number of profile views they received.

 ## Getting started
 ### Broker
 The recommended deployment strategy is to use [Docker](hub.docker.com/r/haraqa/haraqa)